grscheller/scheller-linux-archive/grok/grokC_C++/README.md

 standards, Steven's books are as relevant today as they were back in the 1990's.

-Books being used are
+The books being used is
-"Advanced Programming in the UNIX Environment" third edition and
+"Advanced Programming in the UNIX Environment" third edition and the __systemsProgrammingHeaders.h__ header file configures compiling to the POSIX.1-2008 and X/Open 7 to match the standard used by the book.
-"UNIX Network Programming"
-volumes 1 & 2.

-Using `gcc -std=c90` to match the standard used by these books.
 * __myErrorHandlers.c__: Common error handling routines.
 * __simple_ls.c__: Application to display file names in a directory.
 * __myUnbufferedCat.c__: Lower level IO defined in unistd.h